 A number of countries and states have passed legislation providing for increasingly stiff remedies to cope with SPAMers but until the problem reaches manageable proportions authorities worldwide will be swamped.
 How do you stop 500,000+ spammers.
 Get that number down to a couple of hundred and the authorities stand a fighting chance.

-On the technical front the IETF (the group that sets technical standards for the Internet) looked at the problem under the MARID Working Group and failed to come any consensus.
+On the technical front the IETF (the group that sets technical standards for the Internet) looked at the problem under the MARID Working Group and failed to come to any consensus.
 The technical debate was just too fierce.
 SPF appears to be moving slowly forward as an experimental service.
 Perhaps to be followed by a progressive series of enhancements each squeezing out more and more email vulnerabilities.

 We believe it is reasonable for us to reject mail which we know has forged its origin.
 It is trivially simple for SPAMers to use a legitimate email addresses to send SPAM.
 Checks to verify this form of SPAM were historically doomed to failure.